 so without further ado, here is our story...

+Jane, thank you so much for sharing your story and your heart with me.
+I can't say and I won't say that I know how you're feeling.
+I've been where you are, but we all go through this experience differently.
 Oh, and don't let anyone tell you there are "stages" of grieving.
 It's more like spaghetti in my opinion.
 They don't all happen in little neat boxes.
 I remember thinking I was through the "knock you on your butt can't catch your breath, crying non-stop" phase only to have something trigger it again a few days later.
 Then I thought I had dealt with all of my anger issues until I thought of something else.
 It's a roller coaster, that's for sure.

 I'm so sorry for your loss.
 I also want to preface this email with the fact that it's been over 3 years since we had Faith, so although I might sound like I've "got it together" the fact is I've had 3 years to grieve and adjust and work it out.
 So don't be discouraged thinking you're so far from where I'm at.
 At 2 or 3 weeks after having Faith I was a wreck.

+I remember one of my very first ventures out of the house by myself a few weeks after Faith was born.
+I was home on "maternity leave" and having cabin fever, so I decided I needed to get out of the house.
+The weather was cold so I went to Target just to browse.
+And shopping always makes you feel better, right?
 Well I remember making it probably 40 feet into the store when I was confronted with the girls clothing section.
 All of these thoughts flooded my head about how I wouldn't get to go shopping for those cute girls clothes for my dead daughter.
 Needless to say I did a 180, bolted out of the store with tears streaming down my face, and then I sat in my car and bawled my eyes out.

-on't ever feel bad about feeling anything that you feel (that's a lot of "feeling") =) Sadness, anger, frustration... it's so healthy to be honest about what you're going through.
+So anyway, don't be too hard on yourself.
+And don't ever feel bad about feeling anything that you feel (that's a lot of "feeling") =) Sadness, anger, frustration... it's so healthy to be honest about what you're going through.
 That being said though I remember there were a few times when I would be so low, so depressed, I didn't even feel like getting off of the couch to go to the bathroom.
 And my husband Dave would come home and remind me that I had a choice.
 We heard this great message once about the fact that we get to choose our feelings.
 It's something that no one and nothing can take away from us.
 There's a saying: "people are about as happy as they make up their minds to be" and I believe that it's true.
 Sometimes our circumstances dictate appropriate behaviors and feelings often follow closely, but we truly have the ability and freedom to feel however we want to feel.
 I also understand this is much, much, much easier said than done.
 Dave would also often remind me that I could choose to either let this situation make me bitter or better.
 I could let it eat away at me and be a victim or I could choose to let this situation grow me, to see what God had in store for me, to be open to the possibility that God had a plan for my life.

 So here's our story...
 Dave and I have been married since June 1999.
 We got pregnant with Faith in June of 2004 and the whole pregnancy went like clockwork.
 No red flags.
 No problems.
 We walked into the hospital at 38 weeks ready to deliver our baby (which we hadn't found out the sex of) and take them home.
 We had the nursery all ready.
 We had been blessed with three showers thrown by friends and family, so we were all set with "stuff" for the baby.
 So excited!